bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a shell script that automates the [installation steps](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install) for [BigBlueButton 2.0](http://docs.bigbluebutton.org/2.0/20overview.html).
-For example, with a single command you can to install a base installation of BigBlueButton 2.0:
+`bbb-install.sh` is a script that lets you [install](http://docs.bigbluebutton.org/install/install.html) [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) in about 15 minutes (depending on the internet speed of your server).

+You can install BigBlueButton 2.0 with a single command and have it configured to listen to the server's external IP address:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200